jmccartie/takemeonadventures/_posts/2015-12-15-southern-california-2015.markdown

 We learned that [@boldadventure](https://instagram.com/boldadventure) and [@remembertoexplore_com](https://instagram.com/remembertoexplore_com) were out in Mojave, so we decided to meet up with them out there.
 We stayed at [Hole In The Wall Campground](https://www.campendium.com/hole-in-the-wall-campground-mojave) -- another great find. $12/night got us a level site in a quiet campground, with water and trash close by and a dump station in the loop.

 We took the kids to the Kelso Sand Dunes one day, and spent the other days hiking around our campground loop.
-There wasn't a whole lot else to do (even though Mojave is the largest National Preserve in the continental U.S.), but we didn't mind: we had some traveling family neighbors and we had a blast hanging with them.
+At 1.6 million acres, Mojave National Preserve is the third largest unit of the National Park System in the contiguous United States.
+Despite that fact, there wasn't a whole lot else to do besides the sand dunes and Kelso Depot.
+But we didn't mind: we had some traveling family neighbors and we had a blast hanging with them.

 ![image](https://scontent-lax3-1.xx.fbcdn.net/hphotos-xpa1/t31.0-8/12339433_1682369082047823_973171113207827724_o.jpg)